-Desalinated ocean water is not currently utilized on a large scale within the GLAC Region; however, two agencies have plans for use of desalinated ocean water as a source of supply according to their 2010 UWMPs.
+Desalinated ocean water is not currently utilized within the GLAC Region; however, two agencies have plans for use of desalinated ocean water as a source of supply according to their 2010 UWMPs.
 The following tables provide a breakdown of these projections.
+The totals have been rounded to the nearest thousand AFY.